nikhil-sethi/drone-mpc-planner/README.md

 Flightcontroller v2 = S-H-50 16.8
 Flightcontroller v3 = F-H-40 16.8

 2.3.
-Apply the following settings to BLHeli:
+These should be the default settings for esc timing:
 ![BLHeli settings](https://github.com/pats-drones/pats/blob/master/doc/BLHeliESCSettings.PNG)

 ## Flashing the multimodule: